Your cold email tool tells you the email was opened. Maybe even that the link was clicked.

 Which sections they cared about — If they skipped your company overview but read every word of the implementation timeline, that tells you what matters to them.
 Your follow-up should reference the implementation, not repeat your elevator pitch.

-Whether they forwarded it — When a new viewer from the same company domain opens your content, that's a stakeholder signal.
+Whether they forwarded it — When a new unique viewer opens your content through the same link, that's a stakeholder signal.
 Someone internally thought it was worth sharing.
 That's more valuable than any open rate.

 Return visits — They viewed your deck on Monday, then came back Thursday without you sending a follow-up.
 That's unprompted interest.
 That's a buying signal you'd never see from email tracking alone.